 Political relations between Germany and Romania have traditionally been close and friendly, and are founded on the German-Romanian Treaty on Friendly Relations and Partnership in Europe of 1992.
 Germany provided extensive assistance to help Romania prepare for accession to the European Union and to promote its integration within the EU.
 The two countries also work together in NATO, the United Nations, the OSCE and the Council of Europe as well as in regional EU initiatives such as the Danube Region Strategy and the Eastern Partnership.

 Trade relations between Germany and Romania are continuing to develop in a very positive direction.
-Germany is Romania’s most important trading partner and the second largest foreign direct investor in the country, with investments totalling 9.25 billion euros in 2016.
-In Romania there are officially 22,243 companies with German-owned share capital, which was worth 4.65 billion euros as of the end of January 2017.
+Germany is Romania’s most important trading partner and the second largest foreign direct investor in the country, with investments totalling 9.7 billion euros in 2017.
+In Romania there are officially 22,701 companies with German-owned share capital, which was worth 4.83 billion euros as of the end of January 2019.
 Adjusted figures, however, show that only roughly 7400 of these companies are actually active in the Romanian market.
 In addition, a number of German companies make their investments via subsidiaries in other EU countries, which means that these do not appear in Romanian statistics as German investments.
-In 2017, trade between Germany and Romania increased 12 percent over the previous year to 29.64 billion euros, with Romanian exports to Germany totalling 14.3 billion euros and Romanian imports from Germany valued at 15.1 billion euros.
+In the year up to November 2018, trade between Germany and Romania increased 13 percent over the previous year to 30.4 billion euros (2017 in total: 29.25 billion euros), with Romanian exports to Germany totalling 14.7 billion euros and Romanian imports from Germany valued at 15.7 billion euros.

 German business activities in Romania are wide-ranging, with German companies active in almost every sector in the country.
 German investment in Romania focuses on the automotive supply sector, but service companies and large retail chains with German capital also make a substantial contribution to the country’s GDP.